-Despite the Capitals having the opportunity to notch this series at 2 games a piece, this series has felt one-sided in favor of the Hurricanes.
+Despite the Capitals having the opportunity to level things up at 2-2, this series has felt one-sided in favor of the Hurricanes.
 Carolina is coming off of a dominant 4-0 win in Game 3 which gave them a 2-1 series lead.
 Prior, they won Game 1 and lost Game 2, despite outplaying Washington.
 The Hurricanes have a good chance on home ice to take a stranglehold of this series going back to Washington.
-But the Capitals will be in desperation mode in Game 4 as to not let that happen.
-This will be a fast, intense matchup and make for great viewing on a Monday night.
-If you will be watching and want to have some action, here is a same-game parlay we like at +490 odds along with some reasoning for the appeal.
+But the Capitals will be in desperation mode in Game 4 to not let that happen.
+With that in mind, let’s get into my Capitals vs Hurricanes Same Game Parlay at +490 odds.
+You can also find out our NHL picks for both of tonight’s playoff matchups.

 Hurricanes ML (-238)